arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues34.md

 Cluster
 -------

-* sometimes the shutdown order in the cluster will cause the shutdown to hang infinite.
+* sometimes the shutdown order in the cluster will cause the shutdown to hang infinitely.